-iPad is a multi-purpose device, that’s can be used for a myriad of tasks.
+iPad is a multi-purpose device that can be used for many tasks.
 For some people, that’s just a device to read books or watch movies, while others use it instead of MacBook.
-However, if you really want to use it as a workstation – you really need Split View.
-That’s the function that allows you to work with two apps at one time and it really turns the iPad into some machine you can work with.
+However, if you want to use it as a workstation – you need Split View.
+That’s the function that allows you to work with two apps simultaneously, and it turns the iPad into a machine you can work with.

-So, if you want to use your iPad at its maximum – you definitely need a Split View.
-The sad story is that not all iPads support this function, only new ones.
-The full list of iPads that support Split Screen is below.
+So, if you want to use your iPad at its maximum – you need a Split View.
+The sad story is that not all iPads, only new ones, support this function.
+The complete list of iPads that support Split Screen is below.

 What is Multitasking on iPad?

 Apple has introduced a repeating screen feature called “Split View” with iOS 9.
 The “Split View” option means split window view.
 In this mode, the iPad screen can be split into multiple windows and allow you to use two different apps at the same time.
 You can install this split screen option on iPad Pro, iPad Mini 4, iPad Air 2, and newer models.

 This feature is very useful on the iPad because it allows you to share the screen and copy data from one app to another.
 In addition, you can simultaneously be in the browser and work in any other app.